axeldomingues/FacialExpressionRecognition/README.md

 # Instructions on how to execute
-First of all, go to the kaggle challenge (https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge) and download the dataset, and then place the file fer2013.csv on this folder.
+First of all, go to the kaggle challenge (https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge) and download the dataset, and then place the file fer2013.csv in this folder.

 Execution file: cnn_tensorflow.py